 Dr. Chavoustie has conducted numerous Phase I-IV clinical trials in inpatient, outpatient, nursing home facilities and international global health studies, 7 of which trials he has composed protocols.
-He joined Segal Institute as an Investigator in 2007.
+He joined Segal Trials as an Investigator in 2007.
 He has conducted and continues to conduct clinical research trials in the area of most women’s health, general medicine and addiction medicine.
 His expertise with implantable drug delivery systems led him to be the Implant Medical Monitor for several Phase III clinical trials.

 Dr. Chavoustie’s most recent accomplishment was when he presented the clinical safety data to the FDA Psychopharmacologic Drugs Advisory Committee (PDAC) IN March 2013.